 Short answer: Yes!
 Our swaps run on a “pay-as-you’re-able” system, with no one turned away for lack of funds.

-Long answer: We suggest a pay-as-you’re-able donation to cover our costs and help build the swap—a more detailed post about this to come!
+Long answer: We suggest a pay-as-you’re-able donation to cover our costs and help build the swap!
 The swap promo materials and events list our suggested donation price, but no one is obligated to pay that.
 We will never press you to donate.
 The Inbetweenie Super Swap is a suggested donation of $10 (or whatever you can/feel is appropriate), and the Big Fat Super Swap is a suggested donation of $5 (or whatever you can/feel is appropriate)

 We also have donation jars near the Big Fat Super Swap exit and encourage people to donate to local causes based on what they feel is appropriate for the amount of clothing they take.